-8. Evaluation criteria and Grading System Evaluation System Continuous assessment Non- continuous evaluation Description Assessment of problem solving and/or case studies 18.00% 118 00% Using the Moodle platform, the instructor will conduct individual tests about course contents.
+8. Evaluation criteria and Grading System Evaluation System Continuous assessment Non- continuous evaluation Description Final test 67.00% 67.00% The final exam may include problems and questions about theoretical concepts.
+Minimum grade to pass the subject: 5

+Assessment of problem solving and/or case studies 18.00% Osing the Moodle platform, the instructor will conduct individual tests about course contents.
 No Recoverable.

-Laboratory sessions 15.00% Compulsory to pass the subject.
-The final exam may include problems and questions about Final test 67.00% 07.0070 theoretical concepts.
-Minimum grade to pass the subject: 5 points out of 10.
+Laboratory sessions 15.00% 15.00% Compulsory to pass the subject.
 Total: 100.00% 100.00%